 - Rear fin with longer barbs on top and bottom.

-Yellowfin Grouper (Mycteroperca venenosa) – The species name means “venomous” – alluding to the fact that this fish more than other grouper is frequently a carrier of Ciguatera poisoning, like Barracuda and some other reef fish.
-Yellowfin Grouper don’t get that big, the biggest one caught in Florida was caught in Key Largo and was only 34 lbs.
+Yellowfin Grouper (Mycteroperca venenosa) – The species name means “venomous” – alluding to the fact that this fish more than others is frequently a carrier of Ciguatera poisoning, like Barracuda and some other reef fish.
+Yellowfin don’t get that big, the biggest one caught in Florida was caught in Key Largo and was only 34 lbs.
 6 oz.
 These are beautiful fish to see in real life, the illustration isn’t bad either.

 - The outer one-third of the pectoral fins are bright yellow.
 The pectoral fins are those on the sides.